aast242/png2dmc/README.md

 *Make sure you keep the column names the same!*

 If you ever want to change the markers, you can copy and edit the `utils/marker_symbols_noborder.png` file.
-Markers are 11x11 squares, and **ONLY** the top left square should remain transparent.
+Markers are 11x11 squares, and **ONLY** the top left square should remain completely transparent.
 I like the three-wide format because it means that you can easily add markers without having to make an absurd number of new ones.

 The `--numbers_file` flag is really only there for testing purposes.
 If you add any letters/numbers, you'd have to edit the dictionary at the beginning.
 Because of this, **_I do not recommend using this flag_**.